Green That Life

 Take action to ease your eco anxiety.

 Eco anxiety.
 It’s real, and I definitely feel it.
 Sadly, I’m not alone.
-Psychological distress associated with our climate crisis is on the rise.
-A growing number of people, young and old, are experiencing fear, depression, and anxiety about the alarming news related to climate change and environmental degradation.
+Psychological distress associated with our climate crisis is on the rise and The American Psychiatric Association now recognizes climate change as a growing threat to mental health.
+An increasing number of people, young and old, are experiencing fear, depression, and anxiety about the alarming news related to climate change and environmental degradation.

 What’s Prompting This Increase in Eco Anxiety?